mmuratarat/mmuratarat.github.io/_pages/faq.md

 M_{X}(t)=\int_{-\infty}^{\infty} e^{tx}\frac{\frac{1}{\pi}}{1+x^2} dx=\infty
 $$

 Therefore, the moment generating function does not exist for this random variable on any real interval with positive length.
-If a random variable does not have a well-defined MGF, we can use the characteristic function defined as
+If a random variable does not have a well-defined MGF, we can use the characteristic function defined as:

 $$
-\phi_{X}(\omega)&=E[e^{j \omega X}]
+\phi_{X}(\omega) = E[e^{j \omega X}]
 $$

 where $j = $\sqrt{-1}$ and $\omega$ is a real number.
 It is worth noting that $e^{j \omega X}$ is a complex-valued random variable.
-You can imagine that a complex random variable can be written as $X=Y + j Z$, where $Y$ and $Z$ are ordinary real-valued random variables.
+You can imagine that a complex random variable can be written as $X = Y + j Z$, where $Y$ and $Z$ are ordinary real-valued random variables.
 Thus, working with a complex random variable is like working with two real-valued random variables.
 The advantage of the characteristic function is that it is defined for all real-valued random variables.
 Specifically, if $X$ is a real-valued random variable, we can write

 $$
 |e^{j \omega X}|=1